 I hate call waiting.
-I have it on our telephone, but I still hate it.
+I have it, but I still hate it.
 In the midst of a conversation the little "beep-beep" intrudes and I have a decision to make—to give in and put my call on hold, or to ignore it.

 Webster defines them as things that stop or hinder by breaking in.
 Interruptions steal time at work and abduct focus at home.
 Many a marriage has been swindled out of a romantic evening by this marauding, unwelcome thief.